Rebuttal to Kurzgesagt's "The Origin of Consciousness"

 Stripped to its core meaning, consciousness is what allows us to be aware both of our surroundings, and of our own inner state.

 It doesn't bode well that he's making such a sloppy statement so early on.
 Consciousness *is* the being aware, not something that *allows* us to be aware.
-This kind of language is usually a sign of people who don't understand their own ideas...
+That might sound like a nitpick, but this kind of language is usually a sign of a really deeply confused thinker.

 I think we can just tune out his filler phrase "Stripped to its core meaning", which adds nothing to his statement and serves only as a psychological trick to make what he's saying sound more profound than it is.
 There's going to be a lot more of this empty fake mysticism in this video.